vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 __list of token__

-- The list of token follows the same pattern of the Type of token and what is crypto section, they alternate left and right.
+- The list of token follows the same pattern, alternating right to left.

 - The description are shorts and aim to get the viewers curious about the subject.
 Most of them have example so the viewers can understand better the concept and start to know some of the tokens.